gbxyz/perl-net-rdap/README.md

 This method returns a [Net::RDAP::Object::Domain](https://metacpan.org/pod/Net::RDAP::Object::Domain) object containing information about the domain name referenced by `$domain`.
 `$domain` must be a [Net::DNS::Domain](https://metacpan.org/pod/Net::DNS::Domain) object.
+The domain may be either a "forward" domain (such as `example.com`) or a "reverse" domain (such as `168.192.in-addr.arpa`).

 If no RDAP service can be found, or an error occurs, then `undef` is returned.

         $object = $rdap->ip($ip);